 The data-collection, analysis and scoring was completed in-house by a research team dedicated to the Benchmark.
-The Foundation wrote up its findings, with reviews by external experts, including members of the Expert Committee.
-The research was also reviewed by the Chair of the Committee Hans Hogerzeil, co-chair of the Lancet Commission on Essential Medicines Policies and formerly of WHO.
+The Foundation wrote up its findings, with reviews by external experts.
+The research was also reviewed by the Chair of the Committee Hans Hogerzeil, Professor Emeritus of Global Health of the University of Groningen, and formerly of WHO.

 How is the Benchmark funded?

 The Benchmark has been independently developed by the Access to Medicine Foundation, using funding from the UK Department for International Development and the Dutch Ministry for Health, Welfare and Sport.
 The Foundation is a non-profit organisation.

 The 2020 AMR Benchmark was published on 21 January 2020.
 The next AMR Benchmark is planned for publication in 2022.